Tag

 “Maybe just some plain fries for you, fat boy, you’re looking a little chunky.”

 “Woo hoo hoo hoo hoo–” they started laughing.
 Cracking up.
-But did not look at the menu.
+But they did not look at the menu.
 Chunky boy started to unzip his fly, “I’ll show you something chunky, lady–”

 Rhea pulled out her badge and slammed it against the windshield for all to see.